Programs for Teachers

 Visiting Faculty Program

-Visiting Faculty Program seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community to expand the workforce vital to the Department of Energy mission areas.
-As part of the program, selected university/college faculty members collaborate with Department of Energy laboratory research staff on a research project of mutual interest.
+The Visiting Faculty Program seeks to increase the research competitiveness of faculty members and their students to expand the workforce vital to the U.S. Department of Energy's mission.
+As part of the program, selected university/college faculty members collaborate with laboratory research staff on a project of mutual interest.
 Faculty member participants may invite up to two students (one of which may be a graduate student) to participate in hands-on research at NREL during the summer.

-For more information about the Visiting Faculty Program, contact Linda Lung.
+For more information about the Visiting Faculty Program at NREL, contact Linda Lung.

 Energy Institute for Teachers: July 15–19, 2019

 The NREL Energy Institute for Teachers is a five-day workshop that offers middle and high school educators lessons and resources to integrate renewable energy and energy efficiency components into existing courses in subjects ranging from chemistry and physics to biology and environmental science classes.

 During the week-long workshop, teachers participate in a variety of activities tied to NREL research including: